 In our experience, you should use several sources of information to reconcile license purchases into a single source of entitlement.
 Good sources of data include:

 - Reseller sales order history reports

 Once you have an understanding of what licenses you own, this needs to be used to find out which versions of a particular product you are entitled to use.
 This involves applying upgrades, cross grades, understanding product release dates and maintenance information, to provide a single source of license entitlement.

 Many organizations have no, or a fragmented, repository for their entitlements.
 This, coupled with their being no Definitive Media Library (DML) in place, means that you cannot prove your entitlement to use the software when challenged during an audit.

 Obviously, this is very much an issue that can be solved internally.
 Collecting and collating all entitlements into a central repository that incorporates a DML, will enable you to more fully understand any licensing shortfalls and be able to better react when informed of an audit.

-To combat this issue you need a software license management solution which allows you to store all of your license entitlement inside the tool.
-This allows for a central location for software licensing meaning when an audit strikes your prepared.
+To combat this issue you need a software license management solution, which allows you to store all of your license entitlement inside the tool.
+This central location for software licensing ensures when an audit strikes you are prepared.
 AssetStudio for Enterprise SAM is one example of a SAM tool which have such capability.

 This is because, to ensure that their employees are never faced with not being able to access the critical software they need to do their job, many organizations over license.
 While this will make you very popular with the software vendors, it is not good needlessly using your budget this way.

-You can rest assured, if during an audit it was found that you had over licensed a particular software title whilst underlicensing another, no accommodation would be made for the over licensed spend and you will still be presented with a full bill for the under licensed title.
-You therefore need a software asset management tool to optimize on your existing spend.
+You can rest assured, if during an audit it was found that you had over licensed a particular software title whilst under-licensing another, no accommodation would be made for the over licensed spend and you will still be presented with a full bill for the under licensed title.
+You therefore need a software asset management (SAM) tool for Cloud to identify over and under-licensing, which can also optimize your existing, spend.